 Partial through to full funding is currently provided to each graduate student.
-Funding for Drama's graduate students come from a variety of sources:

 A number of full time and part time Graduate Assistantships (GA) are available to Drama graduate students.
 Some of these assistantships focus on teaching (GTA) and some on research (GRA).